grem11n/blog/content/post/gha-comment.md

 - This job runs even if the prerequisite defined with `needs` has failed. `always()` stands for that.
 - At the same time, we only want to execute this code on failures.
 Thus, `&& contains(needs.*.result, 'failure')` part.

-So, the resulting pipeline looks somewhat like this:
+So, the resulting pipeline looks somewhat like below.

+<details><summary>Click here to expand</summary>

 ```yaml
 name: My Comment-based Pipeline